szaghi/MaTiSSe/README.md

     + [normalize.css](https://github.com/necolas/normalize.css);

 MaTiSSe.py is developed on a GNU/Linux architecture.
 For Windows architecture there is no support, however it should work out-of-the-box.

+### Requirements for Presentation Rendering
+MaTiSSe.py generates HTML output thus to visualize your presentation you need a *modern* HTML browser.
+In particular:

++ MaTiSSe.py is tested with Google Chrome/Chromium;
++ the browser must have JavaScripts enabled;
++ the browser should support `box-sizing: border-box` otherwise the built-in theme handling is compromised; IE6 and IE7 do not support `box-sizing` property, you are adviced.

+With modern webkit-based or moz-based browsers (Chrome, Safari, Opera, Firefox, etc...)
+HTML rendering of MaTiSSe.py output should work right.

 Go to [Top](#top) or [Toc](#toc)